 Sunset Over the Olympic Peninsula.
 12x12, oil on linen panel.
 2016.

-The thing I particularly wanted to go after here was the contrast between the orange light and the mass of blue shadows; this painting isn't about much else other than that.
-I used the trees as visual props to make the painting more interesting, the third one from the right took the lead role as center of interest, but any other object might have served equally as well for this purpose.
+The thing I particularly wanted to go after here was the contrast between the orange light and the mass of blue shadows.
+I used the trees as visual props to make the painting more interesting, but otherwise there wasn't much going on except for the light show.

-I revisited the painting a few times to make changes in the foreground—mostly these were just small tweaks to the temperature contrasts - until it started to come together as a whole.
+I revisited the painting a few times to make changes in the foreground—mostly these were just small tweaks to the temperature contrasts—but it never came together as a whole.